m2b3/gesturecap_mapping/mapping/Neural Corpus Sculptor/readme.md

     <img src="Mermaid Chart - Create complex, visual diagrams with text.
 A smarter way of creating diagrams.-2025-08-13-160303.svg" alt="Mermaid Chart" width="2000">
 </div>

+ the number of cells equals the number of corpus items on your 2D map.

 ## Video Demonstrations